Telecom Terminology and Acronyms

 Hybrid Cable – An assembly of two or more cables, of the same or different types or categories, covered by one overall sheath.

-ILEC (Incumbent Local Exchange Carrier) – A local Exchange Carrier which entered the marketplace before the enactment of the 1996 Telecom act; i.e. a telephone company which is neither an Indie nor an RBOC.
+ILEC (Incumbent Local Exchange Carrier) – A local Exchange Carrier that entered the marketplace before the enactment of the 1996 Telecom act; i.e. a telephone company which is neither an Indie nor an RBOC.

 Inbound – The direction of a signal relative to the hub of a local area network (LAN) or other telecommunications system.
 Inbound signals would be traveling from originating points other than the primary hub in the reverse direction to the hub.